Amaimersion/yandex-disk-telegram-bot/README.md

 ## Features

-- uploading of photos;
+- uploading of photos.
-- uploading of files;
+- uploading of files.
-- uploading of audio;
+- uploading of audio.
-- uploading of video;
+- uploading of video.
-- uploading of voice;
+- uploading of voice.
 - creating of folders.